Breastfeeding: Engorgement

-Engorgement is the swelling and stretching of the breast tissue due to accumulation of fluid in the tissue surrounding and supporting the milk-producing cells and ducts.
+Engorgement is the swelling and stretching of the breast tissue due to the accumulation of fluid in the tissue surrounding and supporting the milk-producing cells and ducts.
 Engorgement most frequently occurs as milk "comes in" and during the weaning process.
 As milk is coming in, several processes occur.
-At the end of pregnancy there is dilation of the blood vessels which supply the breast, allowing for leaking into the tissue or interstitial space.
-Additionally, the birth of an infant is followed by massive fluid shifts to both offload excess fluid, which had been used to supply oxygen and nutrients to the fetus through the placenta, which is no longer needed, and supply additional fluid to the breasts in order to start the process of making milk.
+At the end of pregnancy, the blood vessels that supply the breast dilate, allowing for leaking into the tissue or interstitial space.
+Additionally, the birth of an infant is followed by massive fluid shifts to both offload excess fluid, which had been used to supply oxygen and nutrients to the fetus through the placenta, which is no longer needed, and supply additional fluid to the breasts to start the process of making milk.
 These fluid shifts often result in some of this excess fluid leaking into the breast tissue.
-Finally, milk "coming in" can create an uncomfortably full feeling, which combined with the aforementioned fluid accumulation in the breast tissue, can cause severe pain.
+Finally, milk "coming in" can create an uncomfortably full feeling, which, combined with the aforementioned fluid accumulation in the breast tissue, can cause severe pain.
 If breastfeeding is suddenly stopped, the breasts are likely to become engorged.
-Pumping small amounts to relieve discomfort helps to gradually train the breasts to produce less milk.
+Pumping small amounts to relieve discomfort helps to train the breasts to produce less milk gradually.
 There is presently no safe medication to prevent engorgement, but cold compresses and ibuprofen may help to relieve pain and swelling.
 Pain should go away with emptying of the breasts.
-If symptoms continue and comfort measures are not helpful, it is possible a blocked milk duct or infection may be present and seek medical intervention.
+If symptoms persist and comfort measures are not helpful, a blocked milk duct or infection may be present, and the affected person should seek medical intervention.

 Nipple pain

 Although very common, nipple pain and nipple trauma (cracking, open sores) should not be normalized, as these are often signs of a shallow latch or other underlying problem that can be evaluated and fixed.
 In addition to shallow latch, other causes of nipple pain include, but are not limited to, skin infection or inflammation, blood vessel spasm or the equivalent of Raynaud Syndrome in the breast, mastitis, plugged ducts, and nipple blebs.
 Pain caused by a problem deep in the breast may also present with nipple pain due to the paths of nerves in the breast.
-In addition to the serious nature of many of these causes, nipple pain is a common reason for a mother stopping breastfeeding, so it is important that mothers experiencing nipple pain be evaluated.
+In addition to the serious nature of many of these causes, nipple pain is a common reason for a mother stopping breastfeeding, so mothers experiencing nipple pain must be evaluated.